logo-image

 Minnesota Human Composting Laws

-That said, for a passionate environmentalist for whom composting is a death rite which provides cultural significance to the experience of their death and dying, Interra Green Burial by Mueller Memorial works with a trusted partner in Washington state, Return Home, to make human composting available to Minnesotans right now.
+Until that time, for a passionate environmentalist for whom composting is a death rite which provides cultural significance to the experience of their death and dying, Interra Green Burial by Mueller Memorial works with a trusted partner in Washington state, Return Home, to make human composting available to Minnesotans right now.

 Transportation for Body Composting